-NPV or XNVP for ASC 842 Lease Accounting?
+NPV vs. XNVP: Choosing the Right Method for ASC 842 Lease Accounting

 Net Present Value in Lease Analysis